Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Market clearing with virtual linking bids

+We can consider separately the exchanges of energy within the market clearing, which we associate to an \emph{intra-storage}, and the exchanges of energy with past or future market clearings, which correspond to \emph{inter-storage}.
+We conceptually split the storage, as illustrated in Fig.~\ref{fig:stor_val}.
+In the case of net charge, this quantity is saved along with the corresponding charging price in the form of different inter-storages, one for each saved price.
+In Fig.~\ref{fig:stor_val}, there are three inter-storages; one with price $S_1$, one with price $S_2$, and one with price $S_3$.
+This price is then used as a virtual bid in future market clearings until the corresponding inter-storage is emptied.
+In this way, we ensure that the storage will get at least what it paid for charging.
+Fig.~\ref{fig:stor_val} also shows the capacity for the intra-storage, which corresponds to the available capacity at the beginning of the market clearing.

-In the case of net charge, this quantity is saved along with the corresponding charging price, which is then used as a virtual bid in future market intervals.
-In this way, we ensure that the storage will get paid at least what it paid for charging.
-Examples of net charge and net discharge are shown in Figure~\ref{fig:net}.
-In the example of net charge from Figure~\ref{fig:ch}, we see that over the market interval, the quantity in the inter-storage is not used.
-At the end of the market interval, the quantity net charged is added to the intra-storage.
-In the example of net discharge from Figure \ref{fig:disch}, we can see how intra- and inter-storages can be used independently.
-Similarly, the level at the end of the market interval determines the intra-storage for the next interval.
+To understand how this representation of the storage system is used, two examples are shown in Fig.~\ref{fig:net}; one for net charge and one for net discharge.
+In the example of net charge from Fig.~\ref{fig:ch}, we see that over the market clearing, the quantity in the inter-storage is not used.
+At the end of the market clearing, the quantity net charged is added to the inter-storage.
+The example of net discharge from Fig.~\ref{fig:disch} illustrates how intra- and inter-storages can be used independently.
+In the two examples, the actual storage level at the end of the market clearing determines the size of the intra-storage for the next market clearing.
+The details of this procedure are given in the rest of this section.